paritytech/vscode-substrate/README.md

-# Substrate Marketplace - VSCode extension
+# Substrate - VSCode extension

 Browse and install pallets from the Substrate Marketplace and manage your node.